Grantto/debian_ocserv_tennfy/README.md

 chmod a+x debian_ocserv_tennfy.sh
 bash debian_ocserv_tennfy.sh

+Notes

+During the installation, it will require you input the username and password

-This script support router tables
+This script supports router tables